 English Language Proficiency (teach toward the next level) Interpretive Emerging Expanding Bridging 7.
-Evaluating language choices Explain how successfully writers and speakers structure texts and use language (e.g., specific word or phrasing choices) to persuade the reader (e.g., by providing evidence to support claims or connecting points in an argument) or create other specific effects.
-7. Evaluating language choices Explain how successfully writers and speakers structure texts and use language (e.g., specific word or phrasing choices) to persuade the reader (e.g., by providing well-worded evidence to support claims or connecting points in an argument in specific ways) or create other specific effects, with moderate support.
-7. Evaluating language choices Explain how successfully writers and speakers structure texts and use language (e.g., specific word or phrasing choices) to persuade the reader (e.g., by providing well-worded evidence to support claims or connecting points in an argument in specific ways) or create other specific effects, with light support.
-Skills: With substantial support Explain how successful writers and speakers structure texts to persuade the reader Explain how successful writers and speakers use language to support ideas with detailed evidence Explain how successful writers and speakers use language to create other special effects Skills: With moderate support Explain how successful writers and speakers structure texts to persuade the reader Explain how successful writers and speakers use language to support ideas with detailed evidence Explain how successful writers and speakers use language to create other special effects Skills: With light support Explain how successful writers and speakers structure texts to persuade the reader Explain how successful writers and speakers use language to support ideas with detailed evidence Explain how successful writers and speakers use language to create other special effects
+Evaluating language choices Explain how successful writers and speakers structure texts and use language (e.g., specific word or phrasing choices) to persuade the reader (e.g., by providing evidence to support claims or connecting points in an argument) or create other specific effects, with substantial support.
+7. Evaluating language choices Explain how successful writers and speakers structure texts and use language (e.g., specific word or phrasing choices) to persuade the reader (e.g., by providing well-worded evidence to support claims or connecting points in an argument in specific ways) or create other specific effects, with moderate support.
+7. Evaluating language choices Explain how successful writers and speakers structure texts and use language (e.g., specific word or phrasing choices) to persuade the reader (e.g., by providing well-worded evidence to support claims or connecting points in an argument in specific ways) or create other specific effects, with light support.
+Skills: With substantial support Explain how successful writers and speakers structure texts to persuade the reader Explain how successful writers and speakers use language to support ideas with detailed evidence Skills: With moderate support Explain how successful writers and speakers structure texts to persuade the reader or create other specific effects Explain how well writers and speakers use language to persuade the reader or create other specific effects Skills: With light support Explain how successful writers and speakers structure texts to persuade the reader or create other specific effects Explain how well writers and speakers use language to persuade the reader or create other specific effects

-English Language Proficiency (teach toward the next level) Interpretive Emerging Expanding Bridging 8.
-Analyzing language choices Explain how a writer's or speaker's choice of phrasing or specific words (e.g., describing a character or action as aggressive versus bold) produces nuances or different effects on the audience.
+English Language Proficiency (teach toward the next level) Interpretive 8.
+Analyzing language choices Explain how a writer's or speaker's choice of phrasing or specific words (e.g., describing a character or action as aggressive versus bold) produces nuances and different effects on the audience.
 8. Analyzing language choices Explain how a writer's or speaker's choice of phrasing or specific words (e.g., using figurative language or words with multiple meanings to describe an event or character) produces nuances and different effects on the audience.
 8. Analyzing language choices Explain how a writer's or speaker's choice of a variety of different types of phrasing or words (e.g., hyperbole, varying connotations, the cumulative impact of word choices) produces nuances and different effects on the audience.
 Skills: Explain how a writer's or speaker's choice of phrasing or specific words produces nuances Explain how a writer's or speaker's choice of phrasing or specific words produces different effects on the audience Skills: Explain how a writer's or speaker's choice of phrasing or specific words produces nuances Explain how a writer's or speaker's choice of phrasing or specific words produces different effects on the audience Skills: Explain how a writer's or speaker's choice of phrasing or specific words produces nuances Explain how a writer's or speaker's choice of phrasing or specific words produces different effects on the audience